phyloworks/macrodiv-seminar/README.md

 # EEOB 590B-TH Macroevolution & Lineage Diversification
-### A graduate seminar led by [Tracy Heath](http://phyloworks.org/) at Iowa State University on phylogenetic methods for understanding rates of diversification
+### A spring 2016 graduate seminar led by [Tracy Heath](http://phyloworks.org/) at Iowa State University on phylogenetic methods for understanding rates of diversification

 ## When and Where?
 ### Fridays 3:10 – 5:00 PM in 145 Bessey